 “I have to warn her in some way,” Cyndi said, turning toward the others again.
 “I’m not going to say it out what exactly is going on so don’t worry.
 But I have to tell her to be careful or I won’t be able to live with myself.”

 Cyndi’s stern look had caused the others to exchange looks among themselves also.
 Yet they didn’t object.
-They nodded, knowing too well she was torn because of Joanne’s persistent to befriend her.
+They nodded, knowing too well she was torn because of Joanne’s persistence to befriend her.

 Meanwhile, after Joanne left the Chou resident, she returned to Jacky’s car.
 Yes, Jacky was waiting for her outside, not wanting to encounter Vic anymore than he already had been all these times at the bar.
 He also knew of Vic’s sharpness so he didn’t want to risk anymore than he had to.